Ukraine's Zelenskyy says his army is locked in 'fierce' border battles amid a Russian assault

 The new Russian push in the northeastern Kharkiv region, along with the ongoing drive into the eastern Donetsk region, come after months when the about 1,000-kilometer (620-mile) front line barely budged.
 In the meantime, both sides have used long-range strikes in what largely became a war of attrition.

-The Kharkiv incursion may be an attempt to create a “buffer zone” to protect Belgorod, an adjacent Russian border region battered by Ukrainian attacks.
+The Kharkiv incursion may be an attempt to create a “buffer zone” to protect Belgorod, an adjacent Russian border region battered by frequent Ukrainian attacks — to the Kremlin’s embarrassment.
+In March, Russia announced plans to evacuate about 9,000 children from the Belgorod region because it was being shelled continuously .

 Russian emergency services on Monday finished clearing the rubble in the region’s capital city of Belgorod, where a section of a residential building collapsed following what authorities said was Ukrainian shelling.